Quasianalyticity, uncertainty, and integral transforms on higher grassmannians: Background

-\end{Definition} In particular, $S_\alpha=T_\alpha$ when $\mathrm{Re}\alpha>-1$, and the cosine transform is $\Cos=S_1=T_1$.
-Furthermore, $S_\alpha$ has closed image, see e.g. \cite[Corollary 1.6]{gourevitch_gln}.
 The $\alpha$-cosine transform is symmetric, and extends to an operator $S_\alpha: C^{-\infty}(\Gr_k(\R^n))\to C^{-\infty}(\Gr_k(\R^n))$ with closed image (see e.g. \cite[Claim 4.3]{alesker_faifman_lorentz} for the last claim).
 We will use the same notation for a given operator with the domain being either smooth or generalized functions; the case at hand should be understood from context.
+It follows from the above that

 It is clear that $S_\alpha$ is $\OO(n)$-equivariant.
 We will make use of the following result. \begin{Theorem}[Alesker-Gourevitch-Sahi \cite{alesker_gourevitch_sahi}] For any $\alpha\notin [-(\kappa+1),-2]\cap \mathbb Z$ there is an $\OO(n)$-invariant differential operator $D_{\alpha,\alpha+2}$ such that $S_\alpha=D_{\alpha,\alpha+2} \circ S_{\alpha+2}$.\\ For $\alpha\in[-\kappa, -1]\cap \mathbb Z$, $S_\alpha$ is the composition of two Radon transforms with the intermediate grassmannian being $\Gr_{|\alpha|}(\R^n)$. \end{Theorem}